TeamRizu/outfox-wikijs/dev/theming/understandingactorframes.md

 }
 ```

-If you remember from ["My First BGAnimation"](/en/dev/theming/myfirstbga), we've specified some rules to take in consideration when building a [Screen](/en/dev/screens/Screen), like always having to return a table.
+If you remember from [Anatomy Of A Screen](/en/dev/theming/Theming-3-Anatomy-Screen), we've specified some rules to take in consideration when building a [Screen](/en/dev/screens/Screen), like always having to return a table.
 Well, any kind of [Actor](/en/dev/actors/actortypes/actor) can be considered a table, because they technically are, but the [ActorFrames](/en/dev/actors/actortypes/actorframe) serve a quite useful feature: They're containers for other [Actors](/en/dev/actors/actortypes/actor).

 ```lua